Words + Photos by Rebecca Souther

 According to the National Park Foundation, “Each year, the United States generates about 260 million tons of trash – that’s over 4 pounds per person, per day.
 While approximately one quarter of this trash is recycled, the rest is burned or dumped in landfills.”
 With pilot programs in parks like Grand Teton, Denali, and Yosemite since 2015, the National Park Service in combination with visitor education and cooperation, is hoping to continue to eliminate landfill waste through recycling and composting initiatives.
 “Last year alone, they cut the amount of waste going to landfills by nearly half.
 And since the launch of the initiative in 2015, the three pilot parks have kept more than 16 million pounds of waste out of the landfills!”.

 Do your part in minimizing your footprint/impact by educating and familiarizing yourself with local recycling and possibly composting guidelines when visiting parks and while passing through towns on your cross country roadtrips.
-Keep in mind that no one is perfect, but everyone should do their best to preserve and protect our wild spaces so they stay wild for generations to come.
+Keep in mind that no one is perfect, but everyone should do their best to preserve and protect our wild spaces by following the 7 Leave No Trace principles, so they stay wild for generations to come.

 Starting with Girl Scouts and eventually leading up to volunteering with her local park authority as a teen, Rebecca Souther has been a Leave No Trace and sustainability advocate for the better part of her life.
 If not on trail, you can find her either at work or at home, day dreaming about her next outdoor adventure or thru-hike.